 On January 1, 20X1, Vendor A sells a car to a customer for $200,000.
 The car’s estimated standalone selling price is $180,000, and the extra two years of warranty is $20,000.
 Vendor A delivers the car on January 1, 20X1 and the customer pays $200,000 on that same date.
 Based on past experience, Vendor A expects to incur $25,000 of warranty expense during the first three years of the car’s life and provide repairs evenly during the last extra two-year warranty period.
 How should Vendor A recognize revenue from this contract?

 The five-year warranty is likely to contain both assurance- and service-type warranties.
 The first three years of the warranty is an assurance-type warranty because it is required by law.
 No revenue is allocated to this warranty.
-The two-year additional warranty should be classified as a service-type warranty for the following reasons: (1) the law only requires Vendor A to provide a three-year warranty; and (2) this warranty is longer than other warranties provided in the same industry.
+The two-year additional warranty should be classified as a service-type warranty because it is an additional service that Vendor A provides.
 Vendor A should allocate $20,000 of the transaction price to the extended warranty.
-It should recognize revenue ratably over the two-year warranty period because on average, repair service is provided evenly over the two-year period for all customers.
+It should recognize revenue ratably over the two-year warranty period because, on average, repair service is provided evenly over the two-year period for all customers.
 Vendor A would make the following entry on January 1, 20X1:

-- EY, Financial reporting developments: “Revenue from contracts with customers.”
-Revised August 2016.
-Section 8.1 “Warranties.”
+- EY, Financial Reporting Developments: “Revenue from contracts with customers.”
+October 2018.
+Section 9.1.